-We have concluded and disclosed in the footnotes to our unaudited condensed consolidated financial statements, included elsewhere within this Quarterly Report on Form 10-Q, that we do not have sufficient cash to fund our operations through 12 months from the date of issuance of the most recent financial statements.
+We have concluded and disclosed in the footnotes to our consolidated financial statements, included elsewhere within this Annual Report, that we do not have sufficient cash to fund our operations through 12 months from the date of issuance of the most recent financial statements.

-Our unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q have been prepared on a basis that assumes that we will continue as a going concern and does not include any adjustments that may result from the outcome of this uncertainty.
+Our consolidated financial statements included in this Annual Report have been prepared on a basis that assumes that we will continue as a going concern and does not include any adjustments that may result from the outcome of this uncertainty.